iot4b/docs/README.md

 - Hostile software cannot damage or affect your data due to blockchain encryption, making unauthorized access as difficult as hacking the entire blockchain with brute force.

 # Components
+- Everscale: The core blockchain platform.
+- Node: Gateways between IoT devices and Everscale.
+- Device: Smart devices connected to the network.
+- Vendor: Manufacturers of smart devices.
+- DSM (Data Storage Management): System for storing telemetry, configurations, and events.

 # How to use

 ## Node
 Here you can read how to install your own node.
+The node acts as a gateway between IoT devices and Everscale, providing data aggregation, smart contract initialization, access control, and notification services.

 ## Device management
 Install the app to manage your devices easily.